Smirl/steampipe-plugin-cortex/docs/tables/cortex_entity.md

 ```

 ### Filter by group
-To filter by a single group, use the singular qualifier column `group` instead of the JSON `groups` column (which is an array).
+To filter by a single group, use the JSONB `?` operator.
 For example:

 ```sql
 select